softwareunderground/subsurface-journal/README.md

-# The Subsurface - A Reproducible Journal
+# The Subsurface - An Executable Journal

 > This is the place where research scientists, researchers in industry, software developers, and data scientists can  communicate there novel solutions for problems in